mukulele/raspberry/README.md

 Some extended Script for a ready System
 * configBackup...
 Implement a Backup Solution wich copies the lokal Backup to a SMB Server and is triggered from FHEM
+* setupNode         Simple install a defined Version of nodejs